Diet After Hiatus Hernia Surgery

 - Lemon water

-- During this week, begin the practice of eating only three small meals a day.
-Continue having high-protein liquids in between meals.
+- During this week, begin the practice of eating only three small meals a day

 - Rice pudding